sparksbenjamin/office365-tools/README.md

 <h3>Matching External Senders</h3><p>This will create a rule that will prepend text to the inbound external email that has a sender that matches one of your users display name.
 This will help the mailbox owner know when they are repling to an external account and not a org mailbox.</p>

-<h3>Group Bulk Imports</h3><p>This script is meant to work for Distribution Groups.
+<h3>Group Bulk Imports</h3><p>This script is meant to work for Distribution Groupsa and takes the paramater of csv.
 This will allow you to setup a import csv with the identity of the groups and the email addresses that get imported into that group.
 The script will prompt you for a run as account to use to perform this operation.
 It is suggested that this group be an admin or the owner of the the group.</p>